-I’ve been to Maastricht twice, with my latest day trip just in July 2017 and a weekend in 2013 during which I stayed in Amrath Grand Hotel de l’Empereur.
+I’ve been to Maastricht twice, once for a day trip, and the other time for a weekend during which I stayed in Amrath Grand Hotel de l’Empereur.
 This beautiful hotel is right next to the train station and about 10 to 15-minute walk from the heart of the city.
 If you’re staying longer than a day definitely consider which location will be most comfortable for you.

 Cross the Sint Servaasbrug

 Head to the heart of the city center by heading directly from the train station and through the Sint Servaasbrug, a giant bridge built in the middle ages, or 13th Century to be more precise.
 As you’ll find out soon enough, mostly all of the city attractions were built in the 13th Century.
 I guess they had particularly good architectors then. 😉

 As soon as you cross it, you will be swallowed by the cheerful bustle of the narrow Maastricht streets.
 Veer left through Wolfstraat, a really cute shopping street, and stroll through the center until you arrive to the Onze Lieve Vrouweplein where the Basilica of St. Mary stands.
 Take a look inside to broaden your horizons as the building is very old and beautiful from within and without.

 As promised, another beautiful dinosaur just waiting to be discovered!
 Helpoort, or Hell’s Gate, was built in 1380 as part of the inner defense wall of the city.
 Out of the gate buildings, this is the only survivor.
 You can go inside the structure as well but the wall and gate are more interesting from the outside thanks to their red wooden panels.
 The museum inside is free but is filled with plans and layouts providing into how the gate was built.

 Visit Maastricht’s Historical (And Working!)
 Watermill